RETPanda/Getting-and-Cleaning-Data/README.md

 Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+# Content
+CodeBook.md: information about data sets
+README.md: current file
+run_analysis.R: R script to transform raw data set in a tidy dataset
+# Steps
+- clone this repository
+- download zipped raw data
+- unzip raw data and copy the directory 'UCI HAR Dataset' to the cloned repository root directory
+- open R console and set the working directory to the repository root
+- run run_analysis.R script
+In the repository root directory you will find the file 'tidy_dataset.txt'